House Westerling

 A Feast for Crows

 During the siege of Riverrun, Gawen expresses to Ser Daven Lannister his concern for his family within the castle.[28]
 Ser Brynden Tully refuses the offer of Ser Jaime Lannister to exchange Ser Edmure Tully for the besieged Westerlings.[29]
-After Jaime negotiates the end of the siege, Sybell is upset to learn that Tywin had planned to wed Raynald to his bastard niece, Joy Hill.
+After the end of the siege is negotiated, Sybell tells Jaime of his father Tywin's plan to wed Raynald to a bride from Casterly Rock.
+Jaime supposes the bride to be his bastard cousin Joy Hill, not knowing Tywin had already planned to wed her to a Walder Frey's natural son,[30] and Sybell is upset about it, not wanting a bastard wife for Raynald.
 Sybell reveals that she took measures to prevent Jeyne from becoming pregnant with Robb's child.
 She also reveals that Raynald knew nothing of their plans, and if Sybell had known what was to happen at the wedding, she would not have allowed him to attend.
 She believes him to be a captive at the Twins, and Jaime promises to make inquiries and pay for his ransom if need be.[21]

 After the Westerlings depart Riverrun for their home in the westerlands, Edwyn Frey informs Jaime that the wounded Raynald is believed dead.
 After freeing Robb's direwolf, he was hit by a crossbow bolt and fell into the Green Fork.[21]